jarviscanada/jarvis_data_eng_RuijieLi/README.md

 **Data management assistant, Fondation de Polytechnique (2021-2023)**: I was mostly working with Blackbaud products.
 I maintained and edited some web pages, partially automated some data entry tasks, and made a telemarketing tool that was used for a few months after Blackbaud removed theirs.

-**Backend development intern, Polytechnique Montreal (2020)**: I made a telecommunication simulator run up to 65% faster and use upt to a bit less than 50% less memory, depending on the simulation configuration.
+**Backend development intern, Polytechnique Montreal (2020)**: I made a telecommunication simulator run up to 65% faster and use up to a bit less than 50% less memory, depending on the simulation configuration.
 The result was achieved by adding/optimizing multiprocessing, using the __slots__ attribute, and reducing function calls (especially SciPy.rvs).
 I also attempted further optimizations with shared memory (BaseManager) and Boost.Python (translating part of the code to C++), however they were unsuccessful due to high overhead.

 ## Education